-5 of the Best & Cheapest Cities to Live in New Zealand
+5 of the best cities to live in New Zealand that are more affordable

 We begin this look at some of the best places to live in New Zealand (that are also affordable) on the southeast coast of South Island.
 With a mixture of Scottish and Maori heritage, Dunedin is a city of contrasts and one place anyone thinking of living in New Zealand might want to consider.